API endpoint before implementing the pagination pattern

 }

-The endpoint that implements the pagination pattern returns only two item objects as requested by the client via the limit query parameter and as such, has less item objects than the endpoint that does not implement the pattern.
-The good thing is that this pattern (and all patterns in general) are programming language-independent.
-This pattern can be implemented in whatever language or framework you choose.
+The endpoint that implements the pagination pattern returns only two item objects as requested by the client via the limit query parameter.
+This implementation causes the response to have less item objects than the endpoint that does not implement the pattern.

 The Iterator Design Pattern